lawrennd/old_talks/_ml/modelling-things.md

 across data dimensions.
-Regardless of our choice of factorization though, we are still making the same claim: a particular vector, or matrix, of parameters is suffcient for us to consider that the data independent, either across features or data points.
+Regardless of our choice of factorization though, we are still making the same claim: a particular vector, or matrix, of parameters is suffcient for us to consider that the data independent, either across features or data points.}

-### Massively Missing Data
+\subsubsection{Massively Missing Data}

-I'd like to argue that the separation of the data into features and data points is rather arbitrary.
+\notes{I'd like to argue that the separation of the data into features and data points is rather arbitrary.
 I believe it stems from the origin of the field of statistics, where the intention was to make a strong scientific claim based on numbers take from a *table* of data.
 A table